microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 This ruler is located beneath the scroll bar on the right edge of the editor and gives an overview of the decorations in the editor.

 - `editorOverviewRuler.border`: Color of the overview ruler border.
 - `editorOverviewRuler.findMatchForeground`: Overview ruler marker color for find matches.
-The color must not be opaque to not hide underlying decorations.
+The color must not be opaque so as not to hide underlying decorations.
 - `editorOverviewRuler.rangeHighlightForeground`: Overview ruler marker color for highlighted ranges, like by the Quick Open, Symbol in File and Find features.
-The color must not be opaque to not hide underlying decorations.
+The color must not be opaque so as not to hide underlying decorations.
 - `editorOverviewRuler.selectionHighlightForeground`: Overview ruler marker color for selection highlights.
-The color must not be opaque to not hide underlying decorations.
+The color must not be opaque so as not to hide underlying decorations.
 - `editorOverviewRuler.wordHighlightForeground`: Overview ruler marker color for symbol highlights.
-The color must not be opaque to not hide underlying decorations.
+The color must not be opaque so as not to hide underlying decorations.
 - `editorOverviewRuler.wordHighlightStrongForeground`: Overview ruler marker color for write-access symbol highlights.
-The color must not be opaque to not hide underlying decorations.
+The color must not be opaque so as not to hide underlying decorations.
 - `editorOverviewRuler.modifiedForeground`: Overview ruler marker color for modified content.
 - `editorOverviewRuler.addedForeground`: Overview ruler marker color for added content.
 - `editorOverviewRuler.deletedForeground`: Overview ruler marker color for deleted content.